librato/taxonomy/Part2/traditional/free_open/monoliths/system/munin.md

 emitting Nagios-compatible passive-checks to a running NRPE daemon.

 ### Integration capabilities
-Munin is, for the most part a monolithic replacement for Cactai with better support for general-purpose computational entities (as opposed to Cactai's SNMP focus).
+Munin is, for the most part a monolithic replacement for Cacti with better support for general-purpose computational entities (as opposed to Cacti's SNMP focus).
 It does have excellent built-in support for emitting Nagios passive check results.